System Design Space

 Create separate sampling profiles for critical APIs, background jobs, and noisy endpoints.

-Load-test collectors and storage on synthetic and production-like traffic.
+Load-test the telemetry collector and trace storage with synthetic and production-like traffic.

 Common anti-patterns

-Capture only edge spans and miss internal microservice hops.
+Capturing only edge spans and losing internal microservice hops.

-Treat tracing as a separate tool instead of part of the incident-management workflow.
+Treating tracing as a standalone tool instead of part of the incident-management workflow.

 References